 While you can always rope in a friend who owns a ute or truck, most of us will look to hire a removalist, and these don’t come cheap.
 Usually charging by the hour, hiring a removalist can cost between $300 – $3,500, depending on the size of your property and the amount that needs to be moved.
 To save money, think about donating some appliances, furniture or items that you don’t desperately need, or doing some of the work yourself.

 For first-time renters, purchasing furniture and appliances can be a lot more costly than expected.
 If you’ve moved around a lot in the past, you’ll have a leg up here — owning the majority of your own appliances and furniture will cut down some major upfront costs.
 However, if this is your first big move, think about checking out garage sales and online second-hand sites in order to save some costs.

 A lot of costs that accompany moving houses are unavoidable, like setting up utilities.
 When you’re accepted into your new home, many real estate agents will offer to have your utilities automatically connected on your behalf.
 These can include electricity, gas, internet and even pay TV.
 While this can be incredibly convenient, putting your utilities in the hands of someone else can lead to extra expenses, or a plan that simply doesn’t suit you.
 If you’re tight on money, consider doing your own research to help cut down costs.
-We’ve outlined what to look out for with utilities providers below.
+We’ve outlined what to look out for when moving house with utilities.

 Phone and Internet

 We couldn’t live without our phone and the internet — that’s why it’s so important to get this one right.
 Firstly, examine what sort of internet and phone connection you had at your previous property, and if your provider is available in your new area.
 If yes, ask yourself if you still want to stick with that service and provider, or if you want to change.